magento/devdocs/guides/v2.0/cloud/trouble/site-availability.md

 -   Your site is functioning normally, but fails to refresh static assets.

 ### Solution
-Modify the deploy phase using the `STATIC_CONTENT_THREADS` environmental variable and redeploy your site.
+Modify the deploy phase using the `STATIC_CONTENT_THREADS` environment variable and redeploy your site.

 1. In a terminal, log in to your project.